fmerian/awesome-product-hunt/README.md

 ## examples

-> sorted by launch date.
+> Sorted by launch date.
 > - `POTD` = Product of the Day;
 > - `POTW` = Product of the Week;
 > - `POTM` = Product of the Month;